martinjameswhite/directsht/README.md

 # Generate an instance of the class.
 sht= DirectSHT(Nl,Nx)
 ```
+If Nl and Nx are large then creating an instance can take a few seconds
+because the code computes a table of spherical harmonics during initialization.

-then the transform can be done with
+Then the transform can be done with
 ```
 alms = sht(thetas,phis,weights)
 ```